Common Reasons for the Common Cold

 person talks, coughs, or sneezes.
 These droplets can be inhaled by people close

-to the infected person leading to a common cold.
-This type of cold spreads easily when we are in groups or high population dense areas.
+to the infected person, leading to a common cold.
+This type of cold spreads easily when we are in groups or high-population-density areas.

-Shaking hands, touching a surface or object with the virus
+Shaking hands or touching a surface or object with the virus

-on it and then touching the face, especially the nose or mouth, can lead you to
+on it and then touching the face, especially the nose or mouth, can lead to

-to several days depending upon our hygiene level and our surroundings.
+to several days, depending on our hygiene level and our surroundings.
 It

 is better to practice better hygiene and sanitize your surroundings.